StaticAccess/sepsis-prediction-app/readme.md

 - **Prediction**: Enter patient data to predict whether the patient has sepsis.
 - **Random Test Data**: Automatically fill in the input form with random data from a sample dataset.
-- **List Installed Packages**: View a list of installed Python packages and their versions.

 ## Deployment